 Nutrition Counseling in Alpharetta and Johns Creek, Georgia

 It is very important to begin thinking about dental health very early on in your child’s life.
-This includes cleaning their teeth and gums frequently and taking them to a pediatric dentist before their first birthday.
+This includes cleaning their teeth and gums frequently and taking them to a Pediatric Dentist in Roswell before their first birthday.
 However, early oral health consciousness also includes considering how your child’s overall health and habits can affect their teeth.